St. Norbert College: Athletics

-The St. Norbert College Green Knights participate in NCAA Division III athletics and were members of the Midwest Conference from 1982 through the 2020–2021 season.
-In Fall 2021, they joined the Northern Athletic Collegiate Conference.
+The St. Norbert College Green Knights participate in NCAA Division III athletics and were members of the Midwest Conference from 1982 through the 2020–21 season.
+In fall 2021, they joined the Northern Athletic Collegiate Conference.
 St. Norbert offers 23 varsity sports including: football, men's and women's volleyball, men's and women's soccer, men's and women's golf, men's and women's tennis, men's and women's cross country, men's and women's basketball, men's and women's hockey, men's and women's swimming and diving, softball, baseball, men's and women's track and field, cheerleading, and dance.

 The Green Knights men's hockey team has appeared in 19 NCAA Division III Tournaments since 1997.
 The team has 12 Frozen Four appearances and won the national championship in 2008, 2011, 2012, 2014 and 2018, while placing as national runner-up in 2004, 2006, 2010 and 2016.

 The Green Knights football team has won 17 Midwest Conference championships since joining the league in 1984.

+Green Bay Packers training camp

 The Green Bay Packers have conducted training camp on the St. Norbert campus since 1958, making this the NFL's longest training camp relationship between a team and school.
 In exchange, the Packers donate their used equipment and provide St. Norbert yearly grants.